rash-c9/neutron-telegram-vc-bot/README.md

 - Bot needs to be admin in the chat, atleast give message delete permissions.
 - Install `mpv` with

-`pkg install mpv` - for Android,  `sudo apt-get install mpv` - for ubuntu, `sudo pacman -S mpv `  - for ArchLinux, I use arch btw
+`pkg install mpv` - for Android,  `sudo apt-get install mpv` - for ubuntu, `sudo pacman -S mpv `  - for ArchLinux, I use UBUNTU 20.04

 ## Run